[Published: June 8, 2021; Updated Feb. 22, 2022]

-Stanford has long been a leader in transportation demand management (TDM), meeting the university’s peak-trip-reduction commitments under its General Use Permit (GUP) every year for the past 20 years.
-In previous years, 10,000 Stanford commuters a year opted for sustainable commutes for a number of reasons, including the severity of Bay Area traffic, personal wellness, financial rewards and a commitment to protecting the environment.
+Stanford has long been a leader in transportation demand management (TDM), meeting the university’s peak-trip-reduction commitments under its General Use Permit (GUP), every year for more than 20 years.
+Prior to the COVID-19 global pandemic, 10,000 Stanford commuters opted for sustainable commutes each year for a number of reasons, including the severity of Bay Area traffic, personal wellness, financial rewards, and a commitment to protecting the environment.

-Much of that changed with the COVID-19 global pandemic.
+Much of that changed with the pandemic.
 Freeways and roadways emptied during the early months.
-Most employees switched to full-time telecommuting during shelter-in-place, while essential workers and researchers who were required to be on campus often decided to drive alone.
+Many employees switched to full-time telecommuting during shelter-in-place, while essential workers and researchers who were required to be on campus often decided to drive alone.

 Stanford’s commute programs weather the storm